bitwalker/distillery/docs/Configuration.md

     a path to system libs to be included can also be provided
 - strip_debug_info (boolean);
     should debugging info be stripped from BEAM files in the release
+    CAUTION: This setting will result in releases which cannot be hot upgraded.
+Only use this if you need it.
 - erl_opts (string);
     a string of Erlang VM options to be passed along to erl
 - commands (keyword list of names to paths);